gdavis/Mimir-ReleaseNotes/macos/Mimir-1.5.0.md

 - Added functionality to always open the main app window when clicking the dock menu icon
 - Added context menu options to the podcast detail to favorite and archive episodes
 - Added a download button to episodes in the Now Playing sidebar
+- Added a close button for the upgrade banner in the library sidebar

 - Updated episodes to be marked as played when initially adding a new podcast to the library.
 Episodes added to the feed after the inital library import will be marked as new.
 - Updated UI for player controls